ashadria1/burger-logger/README.md

 ### Before You Begin

-* Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.
+* Eat-Da-burger-logger! is a restaurant app that lets users input the names of burger-loggers they'd like to eat.

-* Whenever a user submits a burger's name, your app will display the burger on the left side of the page -- waiting to be devoured.
+* Whenever a user submits a burger-logger's name, your app will display the burger-logger on the left side of the page -- waiting to be devoured.

-* Each burger in the waiting area also has a `Devour it!` button.
-When the user clicks it, the burger will move to the right side of the page.
+* Each burger-logger in the waiting area also has a `Devour it!` button.
+When the user clicks it, the burger-logger will move to the right side of the page.

-* Your app will store every burger in a database, whether devoured or not.
+* Your app will store every burger-logger in a database, whether devoured or not.

 * [Check out this video of the app for a run-through of how it works](https://youtu.be/msvdn95x9OM).